mattcarlotta/react-starter-kit/README.md

 2 - Run `npm install` to install dependencies.

-3 - While at the application's root directory, start both servers by running `npm run dev`.
+3 - While at the application's root directory, start the server by running `npm run dev`.

 ## Commands